Kai-Oshiro/DOS-Visualizer/README.md

         └ PDOS_A*_UP/DW.dat
 ```
 Next, create an INI file in "test" directory (any place is fine).
-The INI file must contain at least the following settings.
+The INI file must contain at least following settings.
 ```
 [Section_name]
 job = /path/to/your/dos/calculation